583 Sensory Words to Make Your Writing Come Alive

 In this one she also uses an emoji related to her sensory word.
 Very clever:

-Sensory Words in Email Subjects
+Example of Sensory Words in Email Subjects by Henneke from Enchanting Marketing

 Now that we’ve covered several examples, let’s dig a bit deeper…